yadsn-developers/yadsn/README.md

 Yet Another Developers Social Network
 =====

-- You - is not your university.
+You are not your university.
-- You - is not a place where you work.
-- You - is not how long you are working.
+You are not the company you work for.
-- You - is that you are doing and saying.
+You are not your years of experience.

+You are what you've done.
+And you are what you say.

-- Stop to be like a Linkedin's sales manager.
+Stop making yourselg look like a sales manager in Linkedin.
-- Collect really important about you - in one place.
+Get things that really matter.
+Get them in one place.

+Join YADSN.